 - Pop all of the paste ingredients in a blender (or pestle and mortar) and blitz or bash until smooth.
 If using a blender, add 1-2 tablespoon of water to help the ingredients blend.
 You can use the water that the dried chillies were soaking in for extra flavour.2 shallots, 5 cloves garlic, 2 tablespoon lemongrass, 0.5 tablespoon fresh ginger, 5 dried red chillies, 0.5 tablespoon fresh turmeric, 1 teaspoon yellow bean paste, 1 teaspoon salt, 1 tablespoon coriander seeds, 1 teaspoon cumin seeds, 2 teaspoon curry powder

-- Pour the full amount of the paste into a wok over a medium-high heat.
+- Pour the full amount of the paste into a wok over a medium heat.
 If non-stick you don't need oil.
-You can optionally add a splash of oil if needed.Full amount of curry paste from above
+You can optionally add a splash of oil if needed.Yellow curry paste from above

 - Once fragrant, add in the potatoes, mushrooms, pepper and tofu.
 Give it a good stir to make sure everything gets coated with the paste.250 g mushrooms, 200 g potatoes, 1 red pepper, 250 g extra firm tofu